-Currently, there are a total of 132 participating program collection sites.
-There has been a decrease in the amounts collected over the past several years, which can in part be attributed to local governments withdrawing from the Program for prospects of financial gain.
-Other factors may be the increase in use of longer lasting synthetic oils; commercial establishments offering recycling services; auto service centers specializing in oil changes and routine maintenance that are convenient and reasonably priced; and possible theft of oil.
-Given the constant concern over contaminated oil and abuse of the sites by some individuals, including unauthorized dumping of trash and hazardous materials, MES continues to urge site hosts to remain in the Program.
-Due to the fact that the used oil can be easily contaminated with PCBs, brake cleaning fluids, and other readily accessible chemicals, MES and MDE feel that citizens are better served by local governments staying within the established Program.
+Given the concern over proper disposal of used oil, contaminated oil, and unauthorized dumping of trash and hazardous materials, MES continues to urge site hosts to remain in the Program.
+Due to the fact that the used oil can be easily contaminated with PCBs, brake cleaning fluids, and other readily accessible chemicals, MES and the Department feel that citizens are better served by local governments staying within the established Program.